 LIKES ~ Rayne’s favorite thing to do was go for leashed walks.
 We have many acres that he loved to explore while he was safely in his harness, which was specially ordered and fit just for him by his previous owner.
 He also liked barking loudly for his breakfast!

-DISLIKES ~ Rayne dislikes seeing everyone else receive their food while he’s still waiting for his.
-He also doesn’t like when a group of strangers enters his habitat.
-He’ll try to get as far away from them as possible.
+DISLIKES ~ Rayne disliked seeing everyone else receive their food while he was still waiting for his.
+He also didn’t like when a group of caretakers entered his habitat.
+He tried to get as far away from them as possible.

 Josh had formed a wonderful bond with Rayne while he was here at our sanctuary and had worked at other sanctuaries, too.
 He not only had the experience required, but he loved Rayne and the two were a great match.
 So, Rayne went home with Josh to build a life in the city.